Professional travelling parents share their experiences in this handy, practical guide on the best places to travel with a baby in Europe and the US.

-Where are the best places to go with a baby in Europe and the US?
+Where are the best places to travel with a baby in Europe and the US?

 On some days, let’s be honest, it feels as though the answer is “nowhere.”
 The tiredness, the packing lists, the changes of clothes and the thought of negotiating a packed airport in the middle of a mind-frazzling meltdown can feel overwhelming.